 Advanced: In-depth explorations at the graduate level (15%)

-- Learn the fundamentals of additive manufacturing (AM) of polymers, metals, and ceramics, along with those for emerging materials (e.g., nanocomposites, biomaterials).
+- Learn the fundamentals of additive manufacturing (AM) of polymers, metals, and ceramics, along with those for emerging materials (e.g., nanocomposites, biomaterials) and complex architectures.

-- Understand the operating principles, capabilities, and limitations of state-of-the-art AM methods, including fused deposition modeling, stereolithography, and laser sintering.
+- Understand the operating principles, capabilities, and limitations of state-of-the-art AM methods, including laser melting, fused deposition modeling, stereolithography, and jetting.

 - Understand the principles of "Design for Additive Manufacturing" and compare and contrast additive processes with conventional manufacturing methods such as machining and molding in terms of rate, quality, cost, and flexibility.

-- Realize applications of AM across major industries, including aerospace/automotive, medical devices, energy, electronics, and consumer products and understand the requirements and constraints of each via case studies.
+- Study applications of AM across industries, including aerospace/automotive, medical devices, energy, electronics, and consumer products.

 - Place AM in the context of the evolving manufacturing infrastructure, including advances in robotics, software, logistics, and digitization of data.